GrandpaBond/trymeters/README.md

 meter.stop()
 ```
 This function stops any background animated adjustment immediately, wherever it has got to.
-(It may not yet have reached the new value.)
+(So it may not yet have reached the new value.)